gkoutsoukos/Music-Player/README.md

 - Click **Load tracks** and select local audio files.
 - Press **Play**.
-- Click/tap the particle egg to open the playlist.
+- Click/tap the Orb to open the playlist.
 - Select a track from the playlist.
 - Click × or press Escape to return to the main visualizer.